We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Uses both SNMP and ICMP for a broader monitoring range
+• Broad Monitoring Range: Utilizes both SNMP and ICMP for comprehensive monitoring coverage.

 Cons: